 For nonfinancial assets excluding goodwill and other intangible asset with indefinite useful life, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
 If such indication exists, the recoverable amount of the asset or CGU is estimated.
 A previously recognized impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognized.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.
 However, that increased amount cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
-Such reversal is recognized in future periods to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.
+Such reversal is recognized in consolidated statement of income.
+After such a reversal, the depreciation charge is adjusted in future periods to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.